ScottArbeit/Grace/README.md

 There's a [separate page](docs/Branching%20strategy.md) that describes it in detail.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)
-### Handle large repositories
+### Run large repositories
 Got a lot of files? a lot of users? a lot of versions?

-In short...
-Got a monorepo?
+In short... got a monorepo?

 No problem, Grace is ready for it.
 So far, Grace has been tested on repositories as large as 100,000 files with 15,000 directories, with excellent performance (if you're running `grace watch`).

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)
-### Handle large files
+### Store large files
 Because Grace is centralized, there's no problem storing large files.
 Really large files.
 It's been tested with 10GB files, and it should handle even larger files well.

-Grace will let you specify how to handle those files, like only downloading them for the Design department, but not for the programmers or for the DevOps build.
+Grace will let you specify how to handle those files, like only downloading them for the Design department, but not for Engineering.
 It's up to you.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)
 ### Native GUI